wallpants/github-preview.nvim/README.md

 1. Update demo gif (2 nov)
 2. Figure out how to write nvim help.txt
-3. guard websocket "get-entry", dont return anything outside of repo root
-4. rerender markdown when changing details option
+3. rerender markdown when changing details option
-5. set hash to undefined after "consuming" it in a scroll call
+4. set hash to undefined after "consuming" it in a scroll call
-6. rerun mermaid on explorer expand collapse
+5. rerun mermaid on explorer expand collapse
-7. Code line highlights when "#" in url (1 nov)
+6. Code line highlights when "#" in url (1 nov)
-8. Write development docs (31 oct)
+7. Write development docs (31 oct)
-9. add popover on disabled relative links in single-file mode indicating they're disabled because of single-file mode
+8. add popover on disabled relative links in single-file mode indicating they're disabled because of single-file mode
-10. Write issue templates (31 oct)
+9. Write issue templates (31 oct)
-11. Dir navigation in markdown container (30 oct)
+10. Dir navigation in markdown container (30 oct)
-12. Close config modal on browser unfocus
+11. Close config modal on browser unfocus
-13. Better Mermaid support (27 oct)
+12. Better Mermaid support (27 oct)
     - replace mermaid example in features.md with something more legible
     - center svgs
     - memoize svgs (this might fix the scroll jumping when mermaid diagrams above cursor line & improve performance)
-14. write checkhealth (23 oct)
+13. write checkhealth (23 oct)
-15. setup dependabot (2 nov)
+14. setup dependabot (2 nov)
-16. fix dark theme flash. when dotfiles theme = light, the app flashes dark before turning light (3 nov)
+15. fix dark theme flash. when dotfiles theme = light, the app flashes dark before turning light (3 nov)
-17. update config validation in init.lua (3 nov)
+16. update config validation in init.lua (3 nov)
-18. autoclose config select on click away (3 nov)
+17. autoclose config select on click away (3 nov)
-19. implement command pallete with plenary.popup to temporarily override settings from neovim (3 nov)
+18. implement command pallete with plenary.popup to temporarily override settings from neovim (3 nov)
     - OR we could add the command palette to the webapp & control it from neovim